Skip to Content

 camino de santiago men trail running shoes

-• Hoka Speed Goat 4 (Speed Goat 4 Ladies) – You see Hokas everywhere on the Camino nowadays.
+• Hoka Speedgoat 5 (Speed Goat 5 Ladies) – “walking on clouds” is how many pilgrims describe their experience walking the Camino with their Hoka Speedgoats.
+You see the fat sole, bright colors of Hokas everywhere on the Camino these days.
 These super cushioned, trail runners have become extremely popular on the trail.
 Most pilgrims walk in the Hoka Speedgoat, with lots of cushioning; grippy outsole, and a quality upper.
-The Speed Goat 5 is the latest release.
+This is a low-drop shoe (4mm).
+The toe box on the Speed Goats got a bit more roomy with every new addition released but is still relatively narrow.
+The Hoka Speedgoat 5 is a very popular shoe, the Speedgoat 6 has also recently been, try to get some first hand feedback before buying the new version.

-• Altra’s Lone Peak 6 (Lone Peak 6 Ladies) – a running shoe that has since become a thru-hiker favorite.
-Very popular on the Camino, known for extreme comfort and thick padding.
-Apparently, the novel design takes time to get used to, so make sure you walk them in beforehand.
+• Altra Lone Peak 6 (Lone Peak 6 Ladies) – a running shoe that has since become a thru-hiker favorite.
+These shoes are well known for their zero-drop design and large toe box.
+Very popular on the Camino with extreme comfort and thick padding.
+Unique design.
+The zero drop is similar to walking barefoot.
+If you have never walked in no-drop shoes before this can be time to get used to this type of shoe, so make sure you walk them in beforehand.

 trail runners camino de santiago ladies